Analyzing Zend Debugger Profiling Data

 - Enable the Bookmarks toolbar in your browser by doing one of the following depending on the browser type:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Languages&Frameworks node, and then click Debug under PHP.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Expand the Languages & Frameworks node, and then click Debug under PHP.

 - On the Debug page, that opens, click the Use debugger bookmarklets to initiate debugger from your favorite browser link.

 - On the Zend Debugger & Xdebug bookmarklets page that opens, check the debugging engine settings and click Generate.
 The bookmarks for listed debugging-related actions are generated.